 A group of dentists that contractually agree to provide treatment according to administrative guidelines for a certain plan, including limits to the fees they will accept as payment in full.
-Dentists in the Delta Dental PPOSM and Delta Dental Premier[®] networks have agreed to participate in this plan.
+Dentists in the Delta Dental PPO plus Premier Network have agreed to participate in this plan.
 They have also agreed to provide treatment according to certain administrative guidelines and to accept their contracted fees as payment in full.
 Different plans are served by distinct dentist Networks.
 Dentists who are part of our networks will usually cost you less than out-of-network dentists.